Skip to main content

 In addition to their chorus and cover activity, Young Artists attend extra-curricular seminars on auditioning, agents, self-promotion, CVs, tax for self-employed artists, mental well-being and working in the German Fest opera system.
 We also offer the chance to make a professionally produced aria recording, and hold masterclasses at Wormsley with guest teachers and Garsington principals.
 At the end of the Festival each artist has a feedback session to reflect on their progress and discuss prospects for the future.

 The chance for progression is critical to the ethos of the programme.
 Certain principal roles in future seasons are earmarked to be cast with former Alvarez Young Artists and during each Festival members of the current cohort have the chance to be auditioned by Artistic Director Douglas Boyd.
-The result of that strategic investment was particularly evident in Ariadne auf Naxos (2023), with five roles cast with recent alumni of the Young Artists’ Programme.

 How to Apply